 Construction in progress includes design and construction costs that accumulate until completion of the respective project, at which time the total cost is transferred to depreciable capital assets.
-When applicable, interest and other carrying costs are capitalized to construction in progress.

 (j) Compensated Absences

 Authority employees are granted annual leave in varying amounts based on years of service.
 In the event of termination, an employee is reimbursed for accumulated annual leave in full.
 Annual leave is considered a liability and is accrued as earned.
 The Authority does not accrue sick pay when earned since its employees do not have vested rights to receive such pay except to the extent of time not worked due to sickness.